upojzsb/PortForwardingWizard/README.md

 localuser@localhost$ ssh remote_user@jump_server -p 22
 # Connect target host from jump server
 remote_user@jump_server$ ssh remote_user@target_host -p 22
-# And the username in jump server and target host should be same
+# And the username in the jump server and target host should be the same
 remote_user@target_host
 ```

 ## SSH

-In this scenario, the target host can only be connected via jump server.
+In this scenario, the target host can only be connected via a jump server.

 Suppose that the IP of the jump server is `1.1.1.1`,
-the username of jump server and the target host are the same, which is `username`,
+the username of the jump server and the target host is the same, which is `username`,
-hostname of the target is `cu01`, which could be accessed on the jump server,
+the hostname of the target is `cu01`, which could be accessed on the jump server,
 and the port of SSH on the target host is `22`, and you want to map it as `10022` on localhost.

 Just fill in the blanks as follows: